BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/README.md

 useful if you're looking to complete the
 [I Like My Monsters Rare](http://borderlands.wikia.com/wiki/I_Like_My_Monsters_Rare) mission without having to do any extra farming.

+### Always Active Friendship Gulag Searchlights

+Makes the searchlights in Friendship Gulag be always active, regardless of time of day.
+This makes the "In the Middle of the Night" challenge (now renamed "In the Middle of Whenever") achievable during the day.

+This will, of course, give you some extra things to shoot at while spending some time in the Friendship Gulag.

 ### Always Visible Urine